 My background is in Museums and Galleries, working for various cultural institutions in Liverpool such as the Walker Art Gallery, Museum of Liverpool and Liverpool Biennial.

 I live in the city centre in Liverpool's Georgian Quarter and enjoy being in the heart of city life.

-I am particularly interested in Art and Public Art, Museums and Galleries, City Walking Tours, Our two Cathedrals, Hope Street and Ropewalks area, Liverpool Docks and Waterfront, Beatles, Port Sunlight, Public Health/History of Medicine in Liverpool and Historic buildings.
+I am particularly interested in Liverpool Waterfront and City Centre, Our two Cathedrals, Museums and Galleries, The Beatles, Art and Public Art, City Walking Tours, Hope Street area, Port Sunlight, Regeneration, Public Health/History of Medicine in Liverpool and Historic buildings.

-I can guide Coach tours, walking tours and site visits.
+I can offer guided Coach tours, walking tours and site visits.
 I am happy to arrange and research specific tours and trips to your requests.
 Please don't hesitate to give me a call to discuss your requirements

 You can follow me on Twitter @ExperienceLpool to see what I am up to and for more information please see my website:

 PLEASE NOTE from Mid April 2018 I shall be on Maternity leave for the remainder of the year